HelenaKitty/EbooModPack/README.md

 A: I know Minecraft 1.6.4 is very outdated, however most of the mods I have come to like and love seem to be more performant on Minecraft 1.6.4 at this present time, which has prevented me from putting Minecraft 1.7.10 into production.
 I am however working on porting this modpack to Minecraft 1.7.10 which can be found at http://github.com/HelenaKitty/EbooModPack-1.7.10 !

+### Support
+Do NOT ask me for help on how to mod this modpack, do NOT ask me for help and support with third party mods.
+Please ask for such support on the Technic Forums at http://forums.technicpack.net/

 ## Praise goes out to
 Coming soon!